45 RPM (album)

 45 RPM is the debut album by Paul van Dyk.
 It was released in Germany on the MFS label on December 5, 1994.
 It was then released on Deviant Records in the UK and Mute Records in the US in 1998.

-Initial copies of the German album came with a bonus disc of remixes Van Dyk had done for other artists called 45 Remixes Per Minute.
-Among the artists featured on this disc were New Order and Inspiral Carpets.
+Initial copies of the German album came with a bonus disc of remixes van Dyk had done for other artists called 45 Remixes Per Minute.
+Among the artists featured on this disc are New Order and Inspiral Carpets.